 We study in this paper the problem of adaptive trajectory tracking control for a class of nonlinear systems with parametric uncertainties.
-We propose to use a modular adaptive approach, where we first design a robust nonlinear state feedback which renders the closed loop input-to-state stable (ISS).
-The input is considered to be the estimation error of the uncertain parameters, and the state is considered to be the closed-loop output tracking error.
-We augment this robust ISS controller with a model-free learning algorithm to estimate the model uncertainties.
-We implement this method with a Bayesian optimization-based method called Gaussian Process Upper Confidence Bound (GP-UCB).
+We propose to use a modular approach: we first design a robust nonlinear state feedback that renders the closed loop inputto-state stable (ISS).
+Here, the input is considered to be the estimation error of the uncertain parameters, and the state is considered to be the closed-loop output tracking error.
+Next, we augment this robust ISS controller with a model-free learning algorithm to estimate the model uncertainties.
+We implement this method with two different learning approaches.
+The first one is a model-free multi-parametric extremum seeking (MES) method and the second is a Bayesian optimizationbased method called Gaussian Process Upper Confidence Bound (GPUCB).
 The combination of the ISS feedback and the learning algorithms gives a learning-based modular indirect adaptive controller.
-We test the efficiency of this approach on a two-link robot manipulator example, under noisy measurements conditions.
+We show the efficiency of this approach on a two-link robot manipulator example.